jadijadi/lpic1book/1038_perform_basic_file_editing_operations_using_vi.md

 - ZZ, :w!, :q!, :e!

 ## Introduction
 `vi` is a great tool!
-The best editor ever (some say aefer Emacd) and it is installed on all linux systems.
-Some say it is difficult to use and *anormal* and some say it is the most natural editor there can be.
+The best editor ever (some say after Emacs) and it is installed on all linux systems.
+Some say it is difficult to use and *abnormal* and some say it is the most natural editor there can be.
 Lets see.

 > vi can be used with simplest keyboards and over network on ssh terminals